suparna-khamaru/applitools_hackathon_submission/README.md

 	Download the selenium & eyes jars from here: https://jar-download.com/artifact-search/eyes-selenium-java3

-	Download `JUnit5 jars`: I have used Junit5 plugin (make sure to crosscheck presence of org.hamcrest.core jar exists in junit5 jars)
+	Download `JUnit5 jars`:
+	Add JUnit5 library to build path (make sure to crosscheck presence of org.hamcrest.core jar exists in junit5 jars) (If JUnit5 is undetected, hover over any @Test annotation in test class, and click on "Add Junit5 library to Build path")

 ### Run tests with any of the below mentioned 2 approaches: